+As of March 31, 2021, the Plan did not hold any pooled-fund investments.
 Pooled-fund investments are governed by the specific policies instituted by the investment manager for each fund.
-The Plan's units in pooled funds have no fixed interest rate and the returns are based on the success of the fund manager.
-The Plan is invested in the TD Greystone Money Market Fund, which holds investments in treasury bills, notes and commercial paper.
+The Plan's units in pooled funds had no fixed interest rate and the returns are based on the success of the fund manager.
+The Plan was invested in the TDAM Money Market Fund, which held investments in treasury bills, notes and commercial paper.